VarunRaval48/get_wayback_news/README.md

 Similarly, task to look for story content is also different for different domains.
 For nytimes.com, one can look for string in `p` tag within `div id='articleBody'` tag.
 This task is not included in `crawl.py`.
 This task can be done as a different process to reduce the overhead.

 ### Results:
 I ran this crawler on nytimes.com for 5 hours for date range 1 January 2010 - 31 January 2010, and retrieved 2084 articles.
-I shutdown the crawler after this and pickled the data structures.
+I stopped the crawler after this and pickled the data structures.
 One can run this crawler from the current state and can find more articles.

 ### Uses of this crawler: